Healthdirect Free Australian health advice you can count on.

 How does body dysmorphic disorder relate to body image?

-What are the symptoms of body dysmorphic disorder?
+What symptoms are related body dysmorphic disorder?

 • wearing a lot of make-up or growing a beard as cover

-• constantly comparing their appearance to others
+• constantly comparing your appearance to others and asking about how you look

-• following a strict diet
+• following a very strict diet (way of eating)

-• exercising excessively or weight lifting
+• exercising or weight-lifting excessively

-• taking anabolic steroids or dietary supplements
+• taking anabolic steroids or dietary supplements without medical advice

-• undergoing cosmetic surgery
+• seeking cosmetic surgery

 What causes body dysmorphic disorder?